CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

   - ``ρ_0`` is the air density at surface conditions,
   - ``k_{cr}`` is the cloud-rain collection kernel constant.

-The universal function ``ϕ_\text{accr}(τ)`` is used to correct the accretion rate for the assumption of collsion efficiency being one.
+The universal function ``ϕ_\text{accr}(τ)`` is used to correct the accretion rate for the assumption of collision efficiency being one.
 Fitting to numerical solutions of the SCE obtains:
 ```math
 \begin{equation}
   ϕ_\text{accr}(τ) = \left(\frac{τ}{τ+τ_0}\right)^c,